fighting45/STYXY-smart-contracts-Ethereum/README.md

 # Styxy Smart Contracts

 This repository is a Hardhat project comprising of smart contracts for the **Styxy Token** (STYXY).
-It includes the contract implementation for an ERC-20 token, STYXY staking contract and the deployment script for deploying and verifying the contracts on Ethereum-based networks such as local Hardhat network and Sepolia network.
+It includes the contract implementation for an ERC-20 token, NFT contract (for staking rewards), STYXY staking contract and the deployment script for deploying and verifying the contracts on Ethereum-based networks such as local Hardhat network or Sepolia network.

 ## Project Overview